-Flame retardant chemicals are used in commercial and consumer products to meet flammability standards.
+Flame retardant chemicals are used in commercial and consumer products (like furniture and building insulation) to meet flammability standards.
 Not all flame retardants present concerns, but the following types often do:

 - Halogenated flame retardants (also known as organohalogen flame retardants) containing chlorine or bromine bonded to carbon.

 - Organophosphorous flame retardants containing phosphorous bonded to carbon.